 I’ve been around the internet marketing world for quite a few years and have seen a lot of different autoresponders, some good and bad, others free or expensive.
-I’m not going to say that Aweber is the best, because I honestly haven’t tried all of them, but the ones that I have seen/tried aren’t as good and in my opinion Aweber tops them all.
-Here are some reasons why:
+But I’ve only really tried and stuck to Aweber.

 - Excellent for complete beginners.